Lawyers, hobbyists and even a bridal shop are making masks — and giving them away

-“I said, ‘You know what guys?
-We’re making masks,’” Byrom told The Washington Post.
+“I said: ‘You know what guys?
+We’re making masks,’ ” Byrom told The Washington Post.
 “We have to do something.”

 Now, Byrom and six volunteers are making 200 to 300 masks a day, she said.
-She’s giving away all of the masks free to first responders and anyone who is at higher risk for the novel coronavirus.
+She’s giving away all of the masks free to first responders and anyone who is at higher risk of severe complications from the novel coronavirus.

 “This is a war.
 We need to come together,” Byrom said.
 “We need to help the first responders.”